 4. Lay Summary (required - maximum 150 words)

 The lay or public summary is a simplified version of the abstract that explains the key goals and contributions of the research/scholarly work in terms that can be understood by the general public. it does not use technical terms and discipline-specific language.
 It must not exceed 150 words in length.

 5. Preface (required)

-The Preface must include a statement indicating the student's contribution to the following:
+The Preface includes a statement indicating the student's contribution to the following:

 - Identification of the research question(s)